Coloured Gemstones and Superstitions

 The Sapphire has been associated with good luck since the beginning of ancient civilisations with Ancient Greeks believing that it would invoke the favour of the Gods.
 Said to protect the chastity of virgins and keep travellers safe, Sapphire has also had a long association with being a protective stone.
 Buddhist lore holds that Sapphire has the power to induce trances and encourage visions.
 In the middle ages Sapphire was used as an antidote for poison and argued to have the ability to kill snakes simply by proximity!

 The Ancient Greeks thought the Topaz to be a mystical stone with the ability to increase strength and render the wearer invisible.
 The Egyptians associated it with the Sun God, Ra, due to its golden colour and wore it as an amulet to protect from harm.
 In the middle ages Topaz was regarded as a stone of good fortune and was thought to attract wealth especially if placed in a gold setting.
 It was also thought to ward off disease if worn in the requisite place on the body, across the stomach for digestive ailments and around the throat for respiratory disorders.

 The world of gemstones is an ancient and mystical one and although the vast array of superstitions associated with these beautiful stones should in no way be taken as fact it offers a fascinating insight into the significance of gems to our ancestors and to us.

-Wearing a precious or semi-precious stone is a wonderful way to express our culture and history, so explore our beautiful range of gemstone jewellery here at Sushilla today.
+Wearing a precious or semi-precious stone is a wonderful way to express our culture and history, so explore our beautiful range of gemstone jewellery here.